kammitama5/kammitama5.github.io/_posts/2018-6-26-Tuesday-June-26th.md

 - It's the middle of the week (almost, it's Tuesday, remember :D) and if I don't take care of myself, things can go downhill *quickly*.
 And then I'll just be exhausted every day.
 And that's *not good*.

+## Why stress yourself out doing so much work?
+- It's good practice for a PhD (haha..not really the reason).
+- Not knowing how the next few months will be (since life comes in cycles), I'd like to not just rely on GSoC.
+  I *hate* being at barebones funds, because that's stressful, and LA is what it is, so I have to be prepared for any unexpected things that may come up along the way and not just depend on one source.
+If I were to just sit on my butt and let GSoC roll, after that money (which I have to put in the hours for) is done, *that's it*.
+  So I made up my mind to have a plan for it and have it work for me instead (ie not just blow it on something stupid like spend all of it in a huge ramen party and invite a bunch of friends over...hmm..what an idea!).
+- Oh, btw, I also got an invitation to dog-sit for two days in July, ten to fourteen in August and about two to four in September.
+So yeah, I'll be doing that.
+- I also have two sets of reimbursements to do for two events for which I was funded.
+So that's in the works, and the people are efficient, so cool beans.

 ## So it looks like

 - I should be able to spend Friday on Rust most of the day, with the evenings for Haskell, and same with Saturday.
   Sunday will be Haskell-day, as will be the 4th.
 Last year for July 4th, I was on a boat, but I really would *prefer* to be on my own and just getting work done.
+- Right now, a lot of the other stuff is sort of a waste of time for me, unless it's say, PhD related (ie I was funded for a workshop that improves my skill-set or helps me understand programming languages better).

 ## They've offered me more hours at my local internship